n1kdo/n1mm_view/README.md

 `n1mm_view` is a set of python scripts to display real-time contest QSO statistics for N4N ARRL Field Day.

-It listens to N1MM+ "Contact Info" UDP broadcasts (see the [N1MM+ documentation](http://n1mm.hamdocs.com/tiki-index.php?page=UDP+Broadcasts)) and collects the contact info into a database.
+It listens to N1MM+ or TR4W "Contact Info" UDP broadcasts (see the [N1MM+ documentation](http://n1mm.hamdocs.com/tiki-index.php?page=UDP+Broadcasts)) and collects the contact info into a database.
 The contact info data is used to create useful data screens that are continuously rotated.

+The contactchange and contactdelete UDP messages are also handles for changes made to the data in the logging program.

 It was built to run on a Raspberry Pi and to display the statistics on a large television screen.
 It should run anywhere its dependencies